 Demozoo is a website dedicated to collecting and organizing the history of the demoscene - its productions, people, events and many other bits of information.
 We cover all platforms and all aspects, from the demoscene's very early beginnnings on 8-bit machines in the 80s, up to and including the current day and future.
 We are a community-driven website, where we invite everyone to contribute.
 Together, we help document the productions, people, groups and events that compose the demoscene, and everything in between.

 We are not the first website of our kind, but we bring a unique attention to detail, user-editability and an open, free attitude to the table.
-The entire website is open source, and we regularly post a dump of our database, in the interest of an open data model.
+The entire website is open source, and we post a daily dump of our database, in the interest of an open data model.
 Apart from this;

 - We’re platform-agnostic, lavishing equal detail on all platforms that has had scene productions made for it.

 - We are deeply commited to preservation of demoscene materials and metadata - we also track productions that are presumed "lost", and due to this have been able to find and make available huge parts of our shared history.
 Please see this page for further information on what to do if you can help.

 - We have a tag system in place, allowing us to connect productions that are in a series, or a common trait like the tool used to crate it.

 Contributing to Demozoo